catseye/Chrysoberyl/README.markdown

 -   "To run this implementation" -> "To listen to this rendition"
 -   "an implementation of MP3" -> "an MP3 player"

-Authors on books.

-List all implementations under a license.

 ### content ###

 More descriptions on things.
 Descriptions objective, commentary subjective.